CS2103JAN2017-W10-B2/addressbook-level4/docs/UserGuide.md

 Todolist data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

+### 2.11.
+Set storage location : `set_path LOCATION`

+Set the storage location as desired.
+This can be used to store data at a folder linked to the cloud.
+Note that after set a new storage location, the application need to restart.
+Note that a '.xml' file needs to be specified in the LOCATION paratmeter.<br>
+Format: `set_path LOCATION`

+Examples:

+* `set_path f:/ToDoList.xml`<br>
+Sets the stroage file to be 'ToDoList.xml' under disk f.

+* `set_path default`
+Sets the storage file to be deault name under defualt folder.

 ## 3. FAQ

 **Q**: How do I transfer my data to another Computer?<br>